 - Deb Easterly, Assistant Vice President for Research Outreach and Compliance

-- Stacey Gibson, Director of Equal Opportunity, Affirmative Action, and Diversity
+- Stacey Gibson, Director of Equity and Inclusion

 - Cheryl Hanson, Associate Vice President for Facilities Services

-- Joanne Hirase-Stacey, General Counsel and Chief Compliance Officer
+- Joanne Hirase-Stacey, Associate General Counsel, HIPAA Privacy Officer

 - Reese Jensen, Director of Internal Audit